 One of Newton’s unique patented technologies that this shoe also has is their Active/Reactive system.
 The purpose of this is to give a trampoline-like effect that efficiently reduces energy loss.

-Since most who purchased these tend to be aware of Newton’s Lug design, most of the reviews are positive.
-There are some who weren’t crazy about the lugs, but there really aren’t many major complaints regarding durability or fit.
+Since most who purchased these tend to be aware of Newton’s Lug design, most of the reviews are positive. some weren’t crazy about the lugs, but they aren’t many major complaints regarding durability or fit.